liviamiyabara/stock-analysis-challenge/README.md

 ### Code Execution Time
 ![ScreenShot](https://github.com/liviamiyabara/stock-analysis-challenge/blob/main/Resources/Code%20running%20time.png)

 The new refactored macro decreased the running time from 8.20 to 0.07 seconds, improving it by 99%.
-The main driver for the optimization was using the tickerIndex variable in a loop that accessed the correct index across the four different arrays:
+The main driver for the optimization was using the tickerIndex variable in a loop that accessed the correct index, in our case each ticker, across the four different arrays:

-*	tickerVolumes: holds the sum of the total number of shares traded during a day for a given ticker
+*	tickerVolumes: sum of the total number of shares traded
-*	tickerStartingPrices: stores the starting price of a specific ticker
+*	tickerStartingPrices: starting price of the stock
-*	tickerEndingPrices: stores the ending price of a specific ticker
+*	tickerEndingPrices: ending price of the stock
-*	tickers: stores the specific ticker name
+*	tickers: ticker name

 Below is the detailed code for the loop, only one Index was applied to 4 arrays:
 ![ScreenShot](https://github.com/liviamiyabara/stock-analysis-challenge/blob/main/Resources/Loop%20tickerIndex.png)